 That’s not all!
 Let’s say, on less sunny days, there might be a lack of proper solar charging resulting in a shortage of energy production.
 Well, there is no need to be concerned as the credits will help you draw extra energy from the same grid so that you are never left without this energy.
 A net meter, thus, is a record of the energy sent compared to the energy received from the grid.

 This is especially beneficial to people who are completely dependent on solar energy and are worried about cloudy days.
 This helps provide a solid backup against bad weather and nighttime and should address all your concerns about going solar.

 Solar panels last for a very long time.
 They usually come with lasting warranties of up to 25 years.
 While the rated lifespan is about 25-30 years, they will generally serve you much longer.
 They are built quite sturdy and don’t wear out easily.
 Most will outlast their warranties by decades.

 Some studies about photovoltaic degradation rates confirm that at the end of 25 years, your solar panels are most likely still functioning at 88% of their full capacity.
 There is no reason not to bet on the reliability of such an effective energy system.

 How Much Maintenance Do Solar Panels Require?

-The use of solar energy has become widespread due to its convenience both in terms of function as well as affordability.
-There has been a 70% reduction in solar energy costs, and this, along with the net metering, makes sure that the whole process is as easy as it has ever been.
+The use of solar energy has become widespread due to its convenience in terms of function and affordability.
+There has been a 70% reduction in solar energy costs, and this, along with the net metering, ensures that the whole process is as easy as ever.
 With technological breakthroughs such as micro-inverters, you can be sure that the developments in the field of solar energy have only just begun.